 This year, you don’t have to wait until the last minute to prep for spring break.
 We’re giving you seven HC-approved ways to start getting bikini-ready at the beginning of the semester so you can avoid that crash lettuce diet and those two days of non-stop crunches that won’t make a dent.
 Oh, and you won’t look like a leopard either!

 1. Get motivated

 “When I need motivation to work out, looking at fitness boards on Pinterest always gets me going,” says Katie, a student at the University of Michigan.
-“You can find workout tips, pictures, quotes… to give you the push you need,” she explains.
+“You can find workout tips, pictures, quotes… to give you the push you need."
 Need some Pinspiration?
 Scroll through HC’s Fitness board!

 There are plenty of other ways to motivate yourself to stick to your plan.
 Make a countdown on your calendar so that you can really keep track of how much time you have.
 Hang your bikini up on your closet door.
 Tape a picture of the beach to your snack drawer.
 Write notes with inspirational quotations or encouraging words and stick them around your room.
 Do whatever will inspire you to get going now, rather than later!
 Keep your motivators visible so that whenever you see them, you’ll be less likely to slack and more likely to resist temptations that will set you back.
 Sure, those cookies are calling your name—but the beach is screaming it!